 Justin is a sculptor, cartoonist, and designer hailing from Centennial, Colorado.
 He discovered a love of sculpture halfway through his three-year career as a graphic design major at Gordon College, and ended up graduating with a BA in both sculpture and design.
-Most notably, Justin was a part of Natura Obscura, an immersive installation at the Museum of Outdoor Arts in Englewood, and his work is represented by fooLPRoof Contemporary Art Gallery in Denver's River North Arts District.
+Most notably, Justin was one of over 30 artists to work on Natura Obscura, an immersive installation at the Museum of Outdoor Arts in Englewood, and his work is represented by fooLPRoof Contemporary Art Gallery in Denver's River North Arts District.
 This summer, he will be traveling to Denmark to work as a Young-Artist-In-Residence at the Guldagergaard International Ceramic Research Center.

 Whimsy is absolutely essential to my work.
 There is a lightness and joy that can only come through creation, a playfulness that can tackle subjects large and small.
 This is not humor in a cynical or dismissive sense, but a humor that comes from engaging with the world and finding beauty in the humble things.